jamescherti/easysession.el/README.md

 - It allows users to load or save different sessions while actively editing, without the need to restart Emacs.
 - It excels in speed and efficiency, enabling seamless session management within Emacs.

+### Why not use one of the other third-party session packages on MELPA?

+There are some existing packages for maintaining sessions, such as minimal-session-saver, save-visited-files, sesman, and psession.

+However, these packages have the following limitations:
+- They cannot restore indirect buffers (clones) or the frameset (including the tab-bar in recent versions of Emacs).
+- Sesman is somewhat complex and is designed to implement some IDE features in Emacs.
+- Minimal-session-saver and save-visited-files.el are no longer maintained.
+- Psession does not seem to support indirect buffers (clones).
+It also overlaps with the built-in savehist package, which can save and restore variables.
+Additionally, it cannot switch between sessions quickly, with or without modifying the geometry.
+This last feature is important in easysession.el because it allows switching between sessions without the annoyance of changing the window position or size.

+Easysession is lightweight and can persist and restore file editing buffers, indirect buffers/clones, Dired buffers, the tab-bar, and the Emacs frames (with or without the Emacs frames size, width, and height).
+It is also extensible, allowing users to add additional handlers.
+It is similar to Vim or Neovim sessions.

 ## Links